web-fortress-soft/formtress.js/README.md

 # Formtress.js 🛡️

 ## It's not your choice which security vulnerability to address.
-We got you covered.
+Your only option is to ALL.
 <br />

 [![Version](https://img.shields.io/badge/version-0.1.0-blue.svg)](https://github.com/yourusername/formtress)